hyperledger/caliper/docs/1_Getting_Started.md

 All predefined benchmarks can be found in the [*benchmark*](https://github.com/hyperledger/caliper/tree/master/packages/caliper-samples/benchmark/) folder.
 The Caliper CLI has the notion of a workspace, which contains your benchmark configuration and test files.

-Benchamarks may be run using the Caliper CLI command
+Benchmarks may be run using the Caliper CLI command

 ```bash
 caliper benchmark run -w <path to workspace> -c <benchmark config> -n <blockchain config>